MirkoZanon/GeNEsIS/README.md

     Create controlled shapes for your stimuli (TA, TP)

 2. GeNEsIS_save.mlapp
-    Visualize your stimuli and set graphical properties (colors, effective dimension)
+    Customize your stimuli (colors, effective dimension) and save the final images

 3. GeNEsIS_display.mlapp
     Perform classical experiments of habituation or discrimination presenting your images on screen in an automatized way